MedG1/RF-Tool/README.md

 #Feature:
 - An inteactive smith chart
-- Calculate fenerate 2 solutions based on the operating frequency, characteristic impedence and either the load impedence or the reflexion coefficient.
+- Calculate, generate solutions based on the operating frequency, characteristic impedence and either the load impedence or the reflexion coefficient.
 - A tool to design and experiment with custom solutions.